microsoft-dx/xamarin-fundamentals/1. Introduction - setup/README.md

 # Module 1: Introduction & Setup

 ## Xamarin
-[Xamarin](https://www.xamarin.com/) is a platform based on C# and xaml that allows the user to create **cross-platform applications** using shared-code between.
+[Xamarin](https://www.xamarin.com/) is a platform based on C# and xaml that allows the user to create **cross-platform applications** using shared-code between each platforms's solution.

 ### How?